justUmen/PopUpLearn/README.md

      bash ~/.PopUpLearn/popup.sh 0 30 60

-0 => 0 means unlimited display of the answer (until user click and close), otherwise the answer closes after X seconds
+Argument 1 : 0 => 0 means unlimited display of the answer (until user answer or close), otherwise the popup closes after X seconds. (does not count as wrong answer)
-30 => Seconds to wait before displaying quiz after showing the answer
+Argument 2 : 30 => Seconds to wait before displaying quiz after showing the answer
-60 => Seconds to wait between each quiz
+Argument 3 : 60 => Seconds to wait between each quiz

 0, 30 and 60 are default variables so `bash ~/.PopUpLearn/popup.sh 0 30 60` and `bash ~/.PopUpLearn/popup.sh` are identical.